The 9 Best Japanese Whiskies for Gifting

 Best Single Malt: The Hakushu

-The Hakushu is a whisky that evokes thoughts of nature with its floral, grassy and fruity notes.
-Yes, the age statement variants are better, but that doesn’t mean there’s anything wrong with the no-age statement (NAS) version.
-It’s so much more affordable as a daily drinker and as a gift (and it would still be appreciated to receive).
+The Hakushu is a whisky that evokes thoughts of nature with its floral, grassy, fruity notes.
+Yes, the age statement variants are better (and more expensive), but that doesn’t mean there’s anything wrong with the no-age statement (NAS) version.
+I don’t know anyone who would refuse this as a gift.

 nikka-tokyo-japan-metropolis